barebox/barebox/Documentation/user/bootchooser.rst

 Scenario 1
 ##########

+System description:

+- System with multiple boot targets
+- One recovery system

+Requirements:

-- a system that shall always boot without user interaction
+- System shall always boot without user interaction.
-- staying in the bootloader is not an option.
+- Staying in the bootloader is not an option.

 In this scenario a boot target is started for the configured number of remaining attempts.
 If it cannot be started successfully, the next boot target is chosen.
-This repeats until no boot targets are left to start, then all remaining attempts are reset to their defaults and the first boot target is tried again.
+This repeats until no bootchooser boot targets are left to start, then the recovery system is booted.

+If all boot target's remaining attempts or priorities are 0 during bootchooser start, the procedure repeats.

 Settings
 ^^^^^^^^